Miki-Riki/Software-Engineering-Tasks/README.md

 <b><h2>Unauthorized Sales Detection</h2></b>

 **<h3>Approach</h3>**
 This project is a simple **`Node.js`** application built with **`Express.js`** framework that detects unauthorized sales based on provided product listings and sales transactions.
-The application listens for POST requests on the **`/detect_unauthorized_sales`** endpoint.
-It expects JSON data in the request body containing two arrays: **'productListings'** and **'salesTransactions'**.
+The application listens for POST requests on the **`detect_unauthorized_sales`** endpoint.
+It expects JSON data in the request body containing two arrays: **`productListings`** and **`salesTransactions`**.
 It then iterates over the sales transactions and checks if the seller is authorized to sell the corresponding product based on the provided listings.
-If not, it adds the unauthorized sale to the 'unauthorizedSales' array.
-Finally, it sends a JSON response containing the unauthorized sales.
+If not, it adds the unauthorized sale to the **`unauthorizedSales`** array.

-## Assumptions
+**<h3>Assumptions</h3>**
   - The incoming data will be in JSON format.
   - Each product in the 'productListings' array will have a unique 'productID'.
   - Each sale in the 'salesTransactions' array will have a 'productID' and a 'sellerID'.
   - There is no authentication or authorization mechanism implemented in this code snippet.
   - Error handling for invalid or missing data is not implemented for brevity.

 ## Steps to Run the Code